 Shift Your Life With Well-Placed Questions

 Could you shift your life with a few well-placed questions?
-Let’s take a quick look.
+Let’s take a quick look from stress to freedom story.

 Let’s assume something “bad” happened to you.